samuel-reyes/SalesforcePortfolio/configurableBanner/readme.md

+Replicates the random notices Salesforce will put at the top of a page in Salesforce sometimes.
 This is a lightning web component.
 Lives on a record page in Salesforce.
 Customizable attributes.

 You can have as many on a page as you want and control the visibility settings so they dynamically show when they are supposed to.